top of page

 Why does the robot use a teensy 4.1 board and an Arduino Nano board?

 The reason for this is that the Teensy 4.1 board has just enough pins available for the robot arm drivers and encoders.
 The Teensy 4.1 board also operates at 600mhz which is needed for the robot arm kinematics.
 Controlling peripheral devices such as solenoid valves and small 180° servos doesn't require the speed of the Teensy 4.1 and is instead done using either an Arduino Nano or Arduino Mega.
 Solenoids and servos for these applications typically operate at 5v - the Nano and Mega are 5v boards whereas the Teensy operates at 3.3v.
-The teensy is ideal for controlling the robot and the Nano / Mega boards are better suited for peripheral devices.
+The teensy is ideal for controlling the 3.3v robot drives and the Nano / Mega boards are better suited for 5v peripheral devices.
 The control software is setup to talk to both boards simultaneously so the software can control the robot arm and control robot grippers and peripheral devices in unison.

 Can I buy the motors and drivers from Annin Robotics?